Money is a social construct, a human invention. We can redesign it to fulfil our needs.

 An ecosystem of community currencies

-Community currencies can be designed and executed in a many different ways.
-They can take the form of reward programmes, investment schemes, card schemes, savings accounts or traditional banking products.
-They also assume various denominations depending on their scope.
+Community currencies can be designed and executed in many different ways.
+They can take the form of reward programmes, investment schemes, card systems and many others.
+Depending on their scope, community currencies can assume various denominations.
 Here we categorise a few:

 Contact us to see how community currencies can help make a difference in your area?